Baarilliant-ai/ReadMe/README.md

 Why was Baa built?
 More information coming soon!

 #### Mobile Version
 Is there a mobile version of Baa?
-No but I have plans.
-Although unlikely it'll be text based.
+No, but I have plans.
+Although unlikely, it'll be text based.
 I see mobile Baa as voice only.

 ## Not on the Roadmap
-- Baa wont be ChatGPT.
+- Baa won't be ChatGPT.
 - RAG (document chat) maybe, probably not.
-- Agents, Bots, Personnas, these features come from prompting LLM's correctly. perhaps agents or chaining multiple LLM's will happen.
+- Agents, Bots, Personas, these features come from prompting LLM's correctly.
+Perhaps agents or chaining multiple LLM's will happen.
-- ~~Local LLM's~~, its complete and used the features but on consumer hardware its a disapointing experiance, hence using Fireowrks.ai for the same outcome.
+- ~~Local LLM's~~, its complete and used the features but on consumer hardware it's a disappointing experience, hence using Fireewrks.ai for the same outcome.
 Revisit 2024.